rueedlinger/kafka-connect-image/README.md

 - *Confluent Hub Client* - A CLI which can be used to install Kafka Connect plugins from Confluent Hub.

 The following Apache Kafka Connect plugins are already installed:
-- The [Registryless Avro Converter](https://github.com/farmdawgnation/registryless-avro-converter) which uses Avro without a schema registry.
+- The *[Registryless Avro Converter](https://github.com/farmdawgnation/registryless-avro-converter)* is a Avro converter for Kafka Connect that does not depend on Confluent Schema Registry.
-- The confluent *kafka-serde-tools* from the [Confluent Schema Registry](https://github.com/confluentinc/schema-registry) which contains the Avro, Protobuf and JSON schema convertors).
+- The confluent *kafka-serde-tools* from the [Confluent Schema Registry](https://github.com/confluentinc/schema-registry) which contains the Avro, Protobuf and JSON schema convertors.

 ## CI Build
 - ![CI Build](https://github.com/rueedlinger/kafka-connect-image/workflows/CI%20Build/badge.svg)